🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 As the US continues to push for medical and recreational legalization, we can only expect Wyoming to follow suit.
 The push for federal legalization is also adding pressure.

 Although we can’t say when these laws will change, we can expect significant changes in the coming years.
-But, for now, delta 8 THC is an attractive legal alternative to marijuana in the state of Wyoming.
+But, for now, delta 8 THC and similar compounds are prohibited in the state of Wyoming.

 May we suggest?